HTTP-APIs/http-apis.github.io/Starting-Material.md

    :return : what is returned or `None`
    """
 ```
-* Every module is and should in future provide type annotations using `mypy`
+* Every module is and should in future provide **type annotations** using `mypy`
+* Before opening a PR be sure that all the **tests** pass successfully.
+If any is failing for non-related reasons, annotate the test failure in the PR comment.
+* Any change should be PRed first in `develop`, `master` can only receive merge from `develop`.
+* Everything should work and be tested for Python 3.5.2 and above.

+### Others
+* In general, no permission is needed to work on the code.
+Fork `develop` branch and keep your downstream branch updated; when done submit a PR and ask for reviewing.
+PR is the natural place for code comparison and corrections.
+Code for issues with multiple PRs will be integrated at reviewing time.

-## Worth knowing in the ecosystem
+## Worth knowing
 * Writing a [proposal for GSOC](https://google.github.io/gsocguides/student/writing-a-proposal)
 * OpenAPI [framework](https://www.openapis.org/)